The source of money

 As mentioned earlier, this system has led to a debt pool that is now roughly 3 times as large as the pool of available money.
 Roughly $70 trillion in money vs $220 trillion in debt, give or take a couple of trillions.
 You might think this could be resolved like in the story below:

 A stranger stopped in town and went into a small old hotel to check in.
 He asked to go check out the rooms first so, in good faith, he left a $100 bill—a deposit of sorts—with the hotel owner.
 The hotel owner immediately ran next door to pay his grocery bill.
-The grocer ran it across the street to pay one of his suppliers.
+The grocer ran it across the street to pay one of her suppliers.
 The supplier used it to pay off his co-op bill.
-The co-op guy ran it back across the street to pay the local hooker who had taken up residence in the aforementioned hotel.
-The hooker ran it downstairs to pay her hotel bill just ahead of the returning traveler, who picked the $100 bill off the desk and left saying that the rooms were not satisfactory.
+The co-op guy ran it back across the street to pay a travelling magician who had taken up residence in the aforementioned hotel for a month.
+The magician ran it downstairs to pay her hotel bill just ahead of the returning traveler, who picked the $100 bill off the desk and left saying that the rooms were not satisfactory.

 Here, all outstanding debt is eradicated by simply circulating the $100 bill around.
 No one did anything, nothing was produced and no money was permanently added to the system, yet everyone’s debt is eradicated and the same amount of money that was there before is still there.